Transfers between Fiumicino Airport and Rome

 Roma Termini train station| ©Dan Visan

-In case you don't want to book a transfer for price reasons or just want to get to Rome like a local would, here are some other options for getting to the city from Fiumicino airport.
+If you don't want to book a transfer because of the price or because you simply want to arrive in Rome like a local, here are some other options for getting to the city from Fiumicino Airport.

-One thing to avoid under any circumstances are private cars offering to drive you to Rome for what appears to be a low price.
-If you think about it, it won't be much cheaper than a transfer, and you never know what might happen even though Rome is a very safe city to travel in.
+One thing you should avoid at all costs are private cars offering to take you to Rome for a seemingly low price.
+If you stop to think about it, it will not be much cheaper than a transfer, and you never know what might happen, even though Rome is a very safe city to travel in.
 Instead, choose one of these alternatives:

 Getting to Rome from Fiumicino by bus

-The return bus between Rome and Fiumicino is a very cheap option and the good thing is that in this case you can book your ticket in advance.
-Some buses stop at Termini Station and others at different points in the city centre, depending on the transport company.
+The return bus between Rome and Fiumicino is a very cheap option and the good thing is that you can book your ticket in advance.
+Some buses stop at Termini station and others at different points in the city centre, depending on the transport company.

-The journey takes about 45 minutes, with buses leaving every 30-40 minutes from Fiumicino airport.
-You'll have room to leave your bags and any luggage you're carrying, as there are no restrictions here.
+The journey takes approximately 45 minutes, with buses leaving every 30-40 minutes from Fiumicino airport.
+You will have space to leave your bags and any luggage you are carrying, as there are no restrictions.

-You can also take the bus back to the airport from central Rome, with stops at Termini, the Vatican and Via Aurelia.
+You can also take the bus back to the airport from the centre of Rome, with several stops at Termini, the Vatican and Via Aurelia.

 Getting to Rome from Fiumicino by train

-You can also use these trains to get back to the airport from Rome.
-At Termini station you can buy a ticket and get on the train.
+You can also use these trains to return to the airport from Rome.
+You can buy your ticket at Termini station and board the train.

 Getting to Rome from Fiumicino by taxi

-My advice is to make sure before you get on the train that the driver is going to charge you this rate, and to negotiate in case they want to charge you extra for a night journey or luggage allowance.
+My advice is to make sure that the driver will charge you this fare before getting on the train, and negotiate if they want to charge you extra for a night journey or for extra luggage.

 Getting to Rome from Fiumicino by rental car